Training Module

 Operational Control

-Establish and run operational control with clear operating criteria, checks, records & deviation handling
+Establish and run operational control with clear operating criteria, checks, records and deviation handling

 Many organizations find that despite having documented processes, operational work often relies on informal coordination, exceptions, and undocumented variations, leading to inconsistent outcomes, unclear responsibilities, and control gaps that become apparent during incidents or audits.